 Future of Carrier Ethernet

-In recent years, MEF has focused on accelerating worldwide deployment and interconnection of CE 2.0 networks to create a firm foundation for Third Network services.
-As of today, there are now 77+ service providers who offer CE 2.0 certified services, and much more are in the pipeline.
-For orchestrated services to work over multiple operator networks, it is important for these CE 2.0 providers to not behave as independent islands but instead to be integrated into a seamless, scalable connectivity fabric cutting across geographic regions.
+For orchestrated services to evolve and work over multiple operator networks, it is important for CE 2.0 providers to not behave as independent islands but instead to be integrated into a seamless, scalable connectivity fabric cutting across geographic regions.
 MEF has advanced important initiatives like the Ethernet Interconnection Points Project (MEF 54) to ensure alignment of service parameters and therefore streamline deployment of fully-featured interconnections between service providers.

 MEF also has taken a market-leading role in showing how CE 2.0 services can be implemented with NFV and SDN by publishing several white papers on these topics.